jfrog/tome/docs/index.md

 # > tome 📖

+A powerful script management tool.

 !!!
-Example "Tome index section. what is tome and a super simple example"
-    - key features.
-    - super simple example.

-A powerful script management tool.

-## Key Features
+Example "Key Features"

     - 📂 Organize: Effortlessly manage and structure your scripts for a clean, maintainable codebase.
     - 🤝 Collaborate: Seamlessly share and collaborate on scripts with your team to enhance productivity.
     - 🧪 Test: Ensure your scripts' reliability and performance with comprehensive testing tools.
     - 🔒 Secure: Manage and protect your passwords using the tome vaults.

 Install `tome` using pip: